pytroll/pytroll-collectors/doc/source/index.rst

 ^^^^^^^^^

 A counterpart to trollstalker for polling for new files on an s3 bucket.
-This is though to be run regularly from eg. cron.
+This is thought to be run regularly from eg. cron.
 For a daemon version of this, check the next item.

 s3stalker_daemon